American Institutes for Research

 The Center on Disability and Development at Texas A&M University—a federally designated University Center for Excellence in Developmental Disabilities Education, Research, and Service—supports the self-determination, community integration, and quality of life of people with disabilities and their families, and is part of a national network of similar centers across the country.
 Dr. Deborah C. Simmons, a co-investigator on multiple MCPER projects, conducts research at the center.

 The Children’s Learning Institute, housed in the The University of Texas Health Science Center at Houston, combines data and studies from the fields of psychology, neurodevelopment, education, and child development to provide proven learning solutions derived from, and supported by, documented research.
 Although several programs came together to form the Children’s Learning Institute in 2003, its documented research represents work that started as far back as 1990.
-Dr. Carolyn A. Denton, an associate professor in the Children’s Learning Institute, is the co-principal investigator for Project II of the Texas Center for Learning Disabilities at MCPER.

 The Saint Louis University College for Public Health and Social Justice is dedicated to helping communities achieve health and wellbeing through excellence in teaching, research, and service.
 This new college brings together Saint Louis University’s fully accredited schools of Public Health and Social Work.
 Bringing social work and all of the core components of public health into the college allows for a more comprehensive approach to public health education, research, and community service, and provides a wider breadth of education opportunities and enhanced interdisciplinary collaboration.

 College of Education at The University of Texas at Austin

 MCPER partners with two departments in the college: